bitcoin-api/bitcoin-api-full-stack/README.md

 node AddUnusedAddress.js [number of addresses to add, defaults to 1] --mode=production
 ```

-**Fee Fee (runs in infinite loop)** TODO:🚧👷‍♂️👷‍♀️🏗
+**Fee Fee (runs in infinite loop)**

-This NodeJS service updates the fee data.
-Start this command with pm2.
-In the `/[Linux user home path]/tigerScript/feeFee` path on your Linux server, first install the node modules:
+This NodeJS service updates the fee data which includes the fee itself in terms of how much the user pays on Bitcoin withdraw.
+This service is managed by pm2.
+To set up the NodeJS fee data service, in the `/[Linux user home path]/tigerScript/feeFee` path on your Linux server, first install the node modules:

 ```
 npm install
 ```

-Then, run the following command to start up the NodeJS fee updating service:
+Then, run the following command to start up the NodeJS fee data service:
 ```
 pm2 start UpdateFeeDataWorker.js
 ```